National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 What is a Piping Plover?

-The Piping Plover (Charadrius melodus) is an endangered shorebird.
+The piping plover (Charadrius melodus) is an endangered shorebird.
 They are sand-colored on the back and white below.
-During the breeding season adults have a black forehead band between the eyes and a single black band around the neck.
-(Its larger relative the Killdeer is commonly seen at parks, playgrounds, and golf courses, and has two dark bands around the neck.)
-Piping Plovers nest only on beaches and prefer beaches with cobble.
-There are three small populations: one in the Great Plains, one on the Atlantic Coast, and the one here in the Great Lakes.
+During the breeding season, adults have a black forehead band between the eyes and a single black band around the neck.
+Its larger relative, the killdeer, is commonly seen at parks, playgrounds, and golf courses, and has two dark bands around the neck.
+Piping plovers nest only on beaches and prefer beaches with gravel.
+There are three small populations: one in the Great Plains, one on the Atlantic Coast, and one here in the Great Lakes.
 They winter together on the Gulf Coast but travel to the separate areas during the breeding season.
-It is a special opportunity to be able observe Piping Plovers since there are only between 50 and 60 nesting pairs in the entire Great Lakes area and less than 5000 individuals worldwide.
+Both the Great Plains and the Atlantic Coast populations are federally listed as “threatened” species.
+It is a special opportunity to be able observe the Great Lakes population of piping plovers since there are only between 75 and 80 nesting pairs in the entire Great Lakes area.

 When to Look for Piping Plovers

-Piping Plovers can be found at Sleeping Bear Dunes National Lakeshore from late April through mid-August.
-They return in late April and early May after spending the fall and winter months on the Atlantic Coast and on the Gulf Coast from Florida to Texas.
-Piping Plovers remain here through the summer to nest and raise their young.
+Piping plovers can be found at Sleeping Bear Dunes National Lakeshore from early April through mid-August.
+They return in April and early May after spending the fall and winter months on the Atlantic Coast and on the Gulf Coast from Florida to Texas.
+Piping plovers remain here through the summer to nest and raise their young.
 In mid-July the females begin forming flocks and migrating south, leaving their mates to watch over the chicks until they learn to fly.

 Once the chicks are independent in late July the males and chicks also begin to leave Sleeping Bear Dunes.
 By late August they have all left for their winter homes.
 We won’t see them again here until the next April.